rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 The tool [searchsploit](https://www.exploit-db.com/searchsploit), which is a command-line front-end to exploit-db, is another awesome source to easily find exploits and filter them by different options.

+Another source is the [Full Disclosure](https://seclists.org/fulldisclosure/) list.
+It is possible to find insight on some vulnerabilities.

 If the exploit is in a compiled language:
 - look for the readme file
 - is there a configure file?